Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 A pretty good game here, too.

-Sidney Jones started at left cornerback, but as Pete Carroll had said, rookie Tre Brown also played as the two rotated by series in the first half, then kept rotating in the second half.
+Sidney Jones started at left cornerback, but as Carroll had said, rookie Tre Brown also played as the two rotated by series in the first half, then kept rotating in the second half.

 Jones broke up a pass on third down to stop the Saints’ first drive and seemed to play a pretty solid game overall.